 A giant, scandal-ridden organization who has been caught many times (during ‘counseling’) covering up sexual abuse and statutory rape, child prostitution, and helping teens find creative ways to lie to their parents about their sexual lives and abortions should not be granted a direct line to vulnerable high school girls.

 Even if, very hypothetically, Planned Parenthood was not intending to do abortion referrals, their sexual education program has problems of its own.
 A new British study by their Journal of Health Economics found that teen pregnancy actually decreases as spending on sex-ed decreases.
 It turns out that giving free condoms to high schoolers and telling them that everyone has sex actually encourages them to do just that.
 If we’re being honest about the research, Reading High School would be a lot better off without it.

 As usual, there are tons of better options.
-If Reading is really looking to better serve its young women who find themselves facing an unplanned pregnancy, they’d be much better off inviting a pregnancy resource center or even a federally qualified health center.
+If Reading is really looking to better serve its young women who find themselves facing an unplanned pregnancy, they’d be much better off inviting a pregnancy help organization or even a federally qualified health center.
 These girls don’t deserve Planned Parenthood’s “you can’t do it” mentality.